 Why we should know Fannie:

 Fannie Lou Townsend Hamer understood the importance of activism in ways many of us will never come to fathom.
-She was a victim of forced sterilization she called a “Mississippi Appendectomy”.
+She was a victim of forced sterilization she called a “Mississippi Appendectomy.”
 Two years later she was arrested and severely beaten after trying to register to vote.
 Fannie turned her tragedies and gross abuses into fuel for her activism.
 Her influence helped change the political landscape of Mississippi.
 Her spirit is one of resilience.
-Though her rights and safety had been violated, she still gave so much of herself for the betterment of others and for women’s equality.
+Though her rights and safety were extremely violated, she still gave so much of herself for the betterment of others and for women’s equality.

 Grace Boggs; 1915-2015